alekhgupta1441/Hospital_Management_System/README.md

 any medical report associated with him/her.
 Billing process should be included in the system, such that it can easily be update after each payment.

-## Project Requirements:

-### Inputs:
- * Hospital information (name, address, branch, department, facilities)
- * Employee information (name, employee id, address, contact details)
- * Doctor information (name, employee id, address, contact details, specialization, degrees)
- * Patient information (name, id, address, age, payment, others)

-### Output:
- * Patient details
- * Patients list
- * Receipt generation
- * Report generation

-### Constraints:
- * All the users must register into the system though the web interface.
- * All the users must login into the web interface through userid (must be unique) and password
- * Patients should allow to get login him/her-self in order to collecting own information
- * On login into the system, a doctor must be able to see the patients list under his/her observation
- * One patient must not access the information of some other patients
- * All the patients must be able to download all the medical report and bill as per his requirement by login into the system.

-Note: Add, delete, and update must be reflect immediately in the system.

 ## Tasks Completed:

 ### Phase 1: